 Permit terms for the areaCalendar year; trout is protected in running waters and rapids between 1.9.–30.11. and grayling is protected between 1.4.–31.5.

-- Korpikoski Rapids have been added to the permit area in 2017.
-The rapids are accessible from the forest lorry road on the north side of the rapids.
+The Korpikoski rapids are accessible from the forest lorry road on the north side of the rapids.
 Fishing from the south bank requires permission from the landowner.

 Catch quotas and catch reports